Viz38/First-Pull-Request/README.md

 ### Step 9

-If you go to your repository on GitHub, you'll see a  `Compare & pull request` button.
+If you go to <a href="https://github.com/Viz38/First-Pull-Request" target="_blank">THIS</a> repository on GitHub, you'll see a  `Compare & pull request` button.
 Click on that button.
 ![C&P](https://raw.githubusercontent.com/Viz38/First-Pull-Request/master/Assets/Pull.bmp)

 ### Step 10